Nerdesokk/oppskrifter/README.md

-# Den ultimate kokeboken for vestlandsnerder
+# Den ultimate kokeboken for vestlandsnerder!